Ezequiel Tovar Preview, Player Props: Rockies vs. Cubs

 Ezequiel Tovar At The Plate

-- Tovar has picked up a hit in 92 of 134 games this year, with multiple hits 31 times.
+- Tovar has picked up a hit in 68.1% of his 135 games this year, with multiple hits in 23.0% of those games.

-- Tovar has an RBI in 47 of 134 games this year, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Tovar has driven in a run in 47 games this season (34.8%), including 13 games with more than one RBI (9.6%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.